 - Apply directly to your hand and gently smooth all over the face, tapping gently to help absorption.

-Korean skin care step 6: Sheet mask
+Step 6: Sheet mask

 Korean women swear by their beauty masks as part of their Korean skin care routine.
 While few us find time to fit these into our routine, they do add that extra zest to your skin care routine and amp up your results.